RayanAziz/Mahckoor/README.md

    - Bio
    - URL
    - Location
-   With the ability to set a custom frequency for the periodic check to avoid hitting API rate limits & quotas.
 3. Periodically fetch new tweets ana analyzed them.
+4. Setting a custom frequency for the periodic check to avoid hitting API rate limits & quotas.
-4. Sending alerts via email & remote logging to SIEM on UDP port 514 in CEF.
+5. Sending alerts via email & remote logging to SIEM on UDP port 514 in CEF.
 Ideas for the future:
 1. Support for multiprocessing/async
 2. Utilize machine learning to identify anamoulous tweets